fieldtrip/website/example/rereference.md

 ## laplace

 The Laplacian re-referencing scheme is relatively similar to the bipolar scheme.
-It allows to reduce the number of task-correlated channels by increaseing the degree of correlation between the signal and the task.
+It allows to reduce the number of task-correlated channels by increasing the degree of correlation between the signal and the task.
 This scheme consists of the re-referencing of each channel against the mean of its two clostest neighbours.
 As for the bipolar re-referencing, channels should be given in input to **[ft_preprocessing](/reference/ft_preprocessing)** in the order that should be used to re-reference them.
 In this case, the first and last channels of the order will be simply re-referenced against their closest neighbor.
 Laplacian re-referencing is be performed by specifying  `cfg.refmethod = 'laplace'` as in the following example.

     cfg = [];
     cfg.channel = 'all'; % this is the default